Frequently Asked Questions

 IDeal is a 529 college savings plan designed to help individuals and families save for college in a tax-advantaged way.
 It offers advantages including: tax-deferred growth, generous contribution limits, attractive investment options and professional investment management.
 IDeal is offered by the Idaho College Savings Program Board, with program management by Ascensus Broker Dealer Services, Inc. and investment management by The Vanguard Group, Inc. The Savings Portfolio, is managed by Sallie Mae Bank.

-When you open an account in IDeal, you choose to invest in either an Age-Based Option (based on your risk comfort level) and in one or more of a range of Fixed Asset Allocation Portfolios and a Savings Portfolio, based upon your investing preferences and risk tolerance.
+When you open an account in IDeal, you choose to invest in either a Target Enrollment Option (based on your targeted time of enrollment) and in one or more of a range of Fixed Asset Allocation Portfolios and a Savings Portfolio, based upon your investing preferences and risk tolerance.
 All of the contributions made to your account grow tax-deferred and the distributions are federally and Idaho state tax-free if used for qualified expenses.1

 IDeal has no commissions, loads, or sales charges.
-The total annual asset based fee is 0.51% ($5.10 per $1,000 invested), and there is a $20 annual account fee if neither the account owner nor the beneficiary is an Idaho resident.
+The total annual asset-based fee is 0.36% ($3.60 per $1,000 invested), and there is a $20 annual account fee if neither the account owner nor the beneficiary is an Idaho resident.
 The fee for the Savings Portfolio is 0.34%.

 Any U.S. citizen or resident alien, 18 or older, or an entity that is organized in the U.S., with a Social Security number or Tax Identification number and U.S. street address, can open an account, regardless of income level.
 Parents, grandparents, other family, and friends can open an account for anyone they choose.
 You can also open an account to pay for your own higher education.